mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 #### Next.js

-To use the API with a Next.js project, add the following code to the `pages/_document.js` file.
+To use the API with a Next.js project, add the following code to the custom [`pages/_document.js`](https://nextjs.org/docs/advanced-features/custom-document) file:

 ```jsx
 import Document, { Html, Head, Main, NextScript } from 'next/document';